-You’ve got a backpack, planned your escape and your passport is ready to receive some serious stamping.
-All that’s left for you to decide is where you’re going, and what you’re going to do when you arrive.
-Studying a few maps will help with the first problem but won’t do much for the second – so allow us to provide a dash of inspiration.
+You’ve got a backpack and your passport is ready to receive some serious stamping.
+All that’s left for you to decide is where you’re headed, and what you’re going to do when you get there.
+Studying a few maps will help with the first problem, but won’t do much for the second – so allow us to provide a dash of inspiration.

 Here are ten ideas for an incredible first backpacking trip.

 Circumnavigating the globe is the classic way to throw yourself into backpacking.
 Travelling along well-trodden routes like the hippie trail might be more difficult these days, but there are still countless different ways to travel around the planet.

 Crisscross entire continents or hop from one place to another with a cheap round-the-world flight ticket – the only real rule is that you start and finish in the same place.
 And even then, who’s checking?

 Buses and trains are an important part of the backpacking experience – but when it comes to sheer wind-in-your-hair freedom, nothing beats a road trip.